I’m not a huge fan of general consumer insights and the 2022 social media trends that seem to follow each year’s end.

 The metaverse is a virtual world.
 The metaverse for business is an opportunity.

 Today with the advancement of technology, internet speeds faster than a bullet train, and innovation happening daily, we are days/weeks/months away from a Minority Report type situation.

 Today, brands must focus on creating an immersive and interactive experience that will appeal to users.
 This can be accomplished by developing avatars and 3D environments that accurately represent the brand and its products.
 They can launch customer experience programs within the metaverse, offer product demonstrations, and even provide customer service.
 In addition, brands can use the metaverse to collect user data and feedback.
 All of this will be essential to stay ahead of the competition.

 Brands are building owned media communities

 This has been a trend on and off for the last decade.
-In the early days, there were companies like Jive and Lithium that were helping brands build online communities.
+In the early days, companies like Jive and Lithium were helping brands build online communities.

-If you’ve even been to the Apple Forums, this is one example of a branded community which is often referred to as a forum.
-I personally belong to the Brandwatch community, which is meant more for paying customers to share best practices, connect with each other and interact with Brandwatch employees.
+If you’ve even been to the Apple Forums, this is one example of a branded community often referred to as a forum.
+I belong to the Brandwatch community, which is meant more for paying customers to share best practices and connect and interact with Brandwatch employees.

-If you thank about the nature of social networks, platform outages, and the challenges of organic reach, you can understand why this may be important for brands.
-It provides them with a direct connection to their audience and they can own the entire customer experience.
+If you thank the nature of social networks, platform outages, and the challenges of organic reach, you can understand why this may be important for brands.
+It provides them with a direct connection to their audience, and they can own the entire customer experience.